What I do

 Designing jacquard weaves uses many high and low tech textile and computer skills acquired over the years.
-It seems that working in the jacquard medium is a perfect fit for me.
+Working in the jacquard medium is a perfect fit for me.
 I feel I arrived at the right place without consciously having been on a journey.

 I started spinning and weaving over 40 years ago, and completed the Bradford Certificate in Handweaving 1982.

 Over the years I have explored texture and colour and many weaving techniques making cloth for clothing and scarves.
 I also have used paper yarns for structural decorative pieces.
 Acquiring my own Thread Controller loom (TC-1) from Digital Weaving Norway has open up an exciting range of possibilities.

 I have served on the committee of the Uk Journal for Weavers Spinner and Dyers, the Anchorage Weavers Guild, the Association of NorthWest Weavers’ Guilds, and chaired the Grampian Guild of Weavers Spinners & Dyers.

 2008 and 2009 I attended the Lisio Foundation in Florence, Italy for their course “Recognition, Analysis and Cataloging of Textiles”.

 I’ve been based in Royal Deeside for over 20 years, a wonderful (and inspiring) place to live and share my love of weaving in teaching.